 UBL (Universal Business Language) is the product of an international effort to define a royalty-free library of standard electronic XML business documents, such as purchase orders and invoices.
 With this file it's possible to send invoice data from one accounting package to another.
 Because of this, senders and receivers can communicate with each other without knowing each other.

 An increasing amount of European governments request UBL invoices.
-But what is a UBL invoice?
-And why should you use it?
+But why should you use it?